Specific Admission Requirements

 In order to count towards graduation, any Special Projects, Special Topics, Graduate Projects or Independent Study course must consist of content appropriate for the track selected.
 The determination of an appropriate topic is at the discretion of the adviser and department.

-For the non thesis option, the Elective Component consists of 10 credit hours of coursework of courses approved as electives by the department.
+The Elective Component consists of 10 credit hours of coursework of courses approved as electives by the department.

-For the thesis option the Elective Component consists of 6 credit hours of thesis and 1 credit hour of coursework of courses approved as electives by the department.
+The Elective Component consists of 6 credit hours of thesis and 1 credit hour of coursework of courses approved as electives by the department.

 Prerequisites for the MS in Mechatronics Engineering